Jerry-523/ChainVote/README.md

    - **Regulatory Compliance**: Ensure the system complies with local and international regulations related to data and privacy.

 #### 7. **Replacement of the Backend with a More Scalable Language**
-   - Evaluate and implement the replacement of the current backend with a more scalable programming language that supports robust libraries for integration and scalability.
+   - Evaluate and implement the replacement of the current backend with a more scalable programming language that supports robust libraries for integration and scalability (`Like GO or RUST`).

 ---